Ahaeflig/NHL-Inspector/ProcessBook/README.md

 </div>
 <br >

-But we never implemented this layout as we found a different idea that holds the original wish of having a specific shape representing the state of the league.
+But we never implemented this layout as we found a different idea that holds the original wish of having a specific shape that represents the state of the league.
 We went for two rectangular frames (that can be interchanged) instead of a sliding windows such that the content in the frame can be observed wheter it is minized or not:

 <br >